mohachouch/jekyll-now/_posts/2017-12-28-Xamarin-Forms-WPF-QuickStart.md

 This walkthrough demonstrates how to create an application with Xamarin Forms for WPF.

 The Xamarin Forms WPF platform is available on nightly build.
+See this tutorial to access to nighlty build : https://blog.xamarin.com/try-the-latest-in-xamarin-forms-with-nightly-builds/

 ## Create Xamarin Forms Project